 Maarten Prak charts the political, social, economic and cultural history of the Golden Age through chapters that range from the introduction of the tulip to the experience of immigrants and Jews in Dutch society, the paintings of Vermeer and Rembrandt, and the ideas of Spinoza.
 He sets the Dutch experience within a European context and examines the extent to which the Golden Age was a product of its own past or the harbinger of the more modern, industrialized and enlightened society of the future.
 This accessible study will prove invaluable reading to anyone interested in Dutch histor

 This ambitious study presents the latest views on Dutch society during the famous Golden Age.
 Philosophy, religion and the arts are treated at length, and particular attention is paid to the institutions and media responsible for the dissemination of culture, including language, education and the printed word.
-Although 1650 is the central year, the subject is examined in a much broader time-frame, which makes the book an excellent introduction to 17th-century society in general.
+Although 1650 is the central year, the subject is examined in a much broader time-frame, which makes the book an excellent introduction to seventeenth-century society in general.

-This exciting scholarly work examines Dutch maritime violence in the 17th century.
+This exciting scholarly work examines Dutch maritime violence in the seventeenth century.
 The young Dutch Republic enjoyed a cultural and economic preeminence, and many of its seamen also took up pillaging, terrorizing their victims on the high seas and on European waterways.
 A story almost entirely untold until now, Piracy and Privateering in the Golden Age Netherlands presents new data and understandings of early modern piracy generally, and also sheds important new light on Dutch and European history as well, such as the history of national identity and state formation, and the history of crime and criminality. y of title, color illustration, and collection, three to a page.

 This book examines these fascinating characteristics of Dutch art by bringing together some of the finest works from the period, including five masterpieces by Johannes Vermeer.
-These paintings and the scholarly essays that accompany them off glimpses into the reality of Dutch life, particularly as it unfolded in the city of Delft during the middle years of the 17th century.
+These paintings and the scholarly essays that accompany them off glimpses into the reality of Dutch life, particularly as it unfolded in the city of Delft during the middle years of the seventeenth century.

 The book accompanied an exhibition at Osaka Municipal Museum of Art from April to June 2000.